Aliases for ZP4 Gene

 GeneCards Summary for ZP4 Gene

 ZP4 (Zona Pellucida Glycoprotein 4) is a Protein Coding gene.
-Diseases associated with ZP4 include oophoritis.
-Among its related pathways are Reproduction and Reproduction.
+Diseases associated with ZP4 include glaucoma 1, open angle, e.
+Among its related pathways are Reproduction.
 GO annotations related to this gene include signal transducer activity and acrosin binding.
 An important paralog of this gene is ZP2.

 UniProtKB/Swiss-Prot for ZP4 Gene